Artsakh University: History

 The university was established in 1969, in Stepanakert, the centre of the Nagorno-Karabakh Autonomous Oblast.

-At the time of its establishment, the university was called the Stepanakert Branch of Baku Pedagogical Institute named after Lenin and had only two Chairs: the Chair of Language and Literature and the Chair of Mathematics.
+At the time of its establishment, the university was called the Stepanakert Branch of Azerbaijan State Pedagogical Institute named after Lenin and had only two Chairs: the Chair of Language and Literature and the Chair of Mathematics.
 Education was conducted in Armenian, Azerbaijani, and later in Russian.

 In 1973, the university got an independent status and was renamed into Stepanakert State Pedagogical Institute.

 In the second half of the 1980s, in the beginning days of the new stage of Artsakh Armenians’ independence movement, the university became the scientific basing epicenter of national struggle.

 As a result, classes at Stepanakert State Pedagogical Institute were temporarily suspended, and the university moved to Vanadzor Pedagogical Institute.
 After the Spitak earthquake of December 7, 1988, the university lecturers and students had to return to Stepanakert, as Stepanakert branch of Vanadzor Pedagogical Institute.